aredn/documentation/arednGettingStarted/node_admin.rst

   Once you have entered the values for your DHCP Reservation, click *Add* to add it to the list.
 You may also remove an existing reservation by clicking the *Del* button to delete it from the list.
 Click the **Save Changes** button to write your changes to the node's configuration.

 Advertised Services
-  *Advertised Services* include the applications, programs, or functions that are available to devices on the mesh network.
-The purpose of the network is to transport data for the services which are being used.
-Network services may include keyboard-to-keyboard chat or email programs, document sharing applications, Voice over IP phone or video conferencing services, streaming video from surveillance cameras, and a variety of other network-enabled features.

-  Services can run on the node itself or on any of its LAN-connected devices.
-Remember that AREDN |trade| nodes have limited system resources with which to run services, so installing add-on services directly on the node should be avoided because the node could become unstable if sufficient resources are not available for normal operation, particularly on devices with only 32 MB of memory.
-It is best practice to run services on an external computer connected to the node's LAN network.
-In the example above you can see that an external host has been given a reserved DHCP address, and it is also running the *MeshChat* program as a service that is advertised on the network through this node.
-Use the following steps to create an Advertised Service.

-  Name
-    Enter a service name in the *Name* field.

-  Link
-    Check this box if your want your advertised service to display an active link in the web browser.
-This allows mesh users to navigate to your service by clicking the link in their web browser.

-  Protocol
-    Enter the `protocol to use <https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers>`_ in the field between *Link* and *URL*.
-Common protocols include ``http`` for website services and ``ftp`` for file transfer services.
-Other services may use other protocols.

-  URL
-    From the dropdown list select the node or host on which this service is running.
-If you defined DNS Aliases as described below, you can also select a host alias from the dropdown list.

-  Port
-    Enter the network port on which the host is listening for service connections.
-There may be several applications provided through a single web server on a node or host using a single port, and in that case a valid application *Path* must be entered after the port number (as in the example above).
-In other cases the network port alone uniquely identifies the application or program that is listening for user connections to that service.
-You can find additional information at the following link: `Network Ports <https://en.wikipedia.org/wiki/Port_(computer_networking)>`_.

-  Once you have entered the values for your advertised service, click *Add* to add the service to the **Advertised Services** list.
-You may also remove an existing advertised service by clicking the *Del* button to delete it from the list.
-Click the **Save Changes** button to write your changes to the node's configuration.
-A reboot is not required, and your new settings should take effect within thirty seconds.

   Service Advertisement Process
     `OLSR (Optimized Link State Routing) <https://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol>`_ propagates service entries to other nodes across the network.
 Once every hour your node will verify that its own service entries are valid.
 Your node will **not** propagate services across the network if it finds any of these conditions: